anthonymobile/njbuswatcher_2020/README.md

 ## NOW

 **PRE_DEPLOYMENT**
-- docker
+- docker (build with`docker-compose up -d --build`)
-    - build with`docker-compose up -d --build`
+    - fix reportcard
-    - tripwatcher (pip)
+        - Had that issue and solved it by first `conda update --all` on the host sytem, then `conda export --no-builds > env.yml` and regular installation via `conda env create -f env.yml` on the remote machine.

-    - reportcard (conda)
+    - reduce size
-        - compare size
+        1. pick one database (mysql or postgres and remove the other conda packages)
-        - compare speed to rebuild after changes
+        1. alt build for tripwatcher+reportcard using pip (if too big?)
     - nginx --> should be good as-is
     - dns_updater --> pick a light supervisor python image
 - `deploy to AWS free micro instance`- for remainder of alpha testing